 The Internship Selection Committee is unable to consider incomplete applications and/or application packets submitted after the deadline.

-Submission Deadline: *Update: unfortunately, the Smithsonian is unable to offer the internship as planned for Summer 2021.
+Submission Deadline: The date will be updated for Spring 2022 after confirmation from the Smithsonian to offer the internship as planned for Summer 2022.

-The following proposed St. Lawrence Gateways Project may be available to the 2019 intern:
+The following proposed projects may be available to the 2022 intern:

 Intern Sponsor: Sabrina Sholts, Curator, Biological Anthropology

 The EMPHASIS (Environmental Mismatches in Primates and Humans: Anthropogenic Settings and Impacts Survey) project is a large study of pathological indicators in human and nonhuman primate crania associated with a range of anthropogenic environments.
 To date we have surveyed 2,181 individuals, including 1,104 nonhuman primates comprising all hominoids and macaques.
 This internship provides the opportunity to learn and use EMPHASIS protocols to assess nonhuman primate remains in NMNH collections for age, sex, and pathological conditions such as bony porosity, bony growths, osteophytic lipping of the temporal mandibular joint or at the occipital condyles, healed fractures, surgical implants, or deformities, as well as dental calculus presence, abundance, and distribution.
 Drawing health-related comparisons between human and nonhuman primates in anthropogenic environments is a major goal of this project.